Litecoin (LTC) Price Prediction for 2021: Missing Out on the Crypto Rally

 Litecoin joined the big crypto party a little late, towards the end of December 2020, but it made up for the late entry, having broken above $ 247 by the middle of February.
 Although it continued the bullish trend with ups and downs, taking the price to $417 and the market cap reached a record high of $27.89 billion.

 Litecoin, which started life in October 2011, as the second cryptocurrency to challenge Bitcoin, remains a top 10 altcoin in terms of market cap, which at the moment stands at around $8.50 billion.
 But it is pretty dynamic, so we can expect it to change continuously.
 It was launched at $ 0.1 and remained quite low, but at the end of 2017, it surged to $ 420.
 Then, we saw another attempt at turning the Litecoin price bullish in 2019, which took the price to $ 145, but the technicals brought it down, and kept it there until the second half of 2020, when the second “gold rush” for cryptos started.
 Litecoin benefited greatly from the revived demand for digital currencies, and we saw it climb to $ 417 in May 2021.
-However, it began retreating, but it is consolidating above $100.
+However, after the retreat, it consolidated above $100 for a couple of months and then started resuming the bullish trend again.

 Recent Changes in the Litecoin Price